ray-project/ray/doc/source/rllib-env.rst

 For more advanced usage, e.g., different classes of policies per agent, or more control over the training process, you can use the lower-level RLlib APIs directly.
 TODO: link to example

+To scale to hundreds of agents, MultiAgentEnv batches policy evaluations across multiple agents internally.
+It can also be vectorized by setting ``num_envs > 1``.

 Serving
 -------